MultiPaper/MultiPaper/README.md

   another server owns it, the server will keep the chunk in sync with that server.
 - A chunk may be loaded on a server but have no owner if it's outside the simulation distance.
-This is since the chunk won't be ticked by any server.
+This is because the chunk won't be ticked by any server.
 - When a server has a chunk loaded into memory, it will subscribe to any changes made within that chunk.
 This means if any server changes a block inside the chunk, it will be updated on all servers subscribed to that chunk.